charlierudolph/dependency-lint/README.md

 ```

 #### Options
+* `allowUnused`
+  * array of strings to match against a module name to determine if it is allowed to be unused
+  * default: `[]`
+  * Please create an [issue](https://github.com/charlierudolph/dependency-lint/issues) anytime you need to use this
 * `devFiles`
   * array of strings to match againt a filename to determine if it is used only for development
   * default: `["^(features|spec|test)/", "_(spec|test).(coffee|js)$"]`